MichaelCurrin/dev-cheatsheets/cheatsheets/version-control/git/branches/delete.md

     | command egrep -v "^(\+|\*|\s*(main|master|develop)\s*$)" \
     | command xargs -n 1 git branch -d
 ```

+Using `command COMMAND` avoids using any aliases you have setup I guess.

 #### Use double grep

 Based on another source I found.

-Here we get the branch names as one long string, excluding the current branch (starting with `*` and the special branches.
+Here we get the branch names a single string.
+Then in two steps we remove the current branch and then special branches.

 Then remove line breaks with `tr`.

-And pass the output all the delete branch command as multiple arguments.
+Then pass the output all the delete branch command as multiple arguments.

 ```sh
 $ git branch -d $(git branch --merged \